 The Group’s key suppliers are firms providing professional services to support the Group’s client-facing activities as well as a range of suppliers providing other services to support the operation of the Group.
 The Group and its suppliers do not engage in activities relating to manufacturing or natural resources.
 We therefore believe that the Group’s supply chain poses a lower risk of slavery and human trafficking than that of companies operating in other sectors; however, some risk does exist, and the Group is committed to assessing and mitigating that risk.

 The Group has reviewed its supply chain to identify areas that may pose a higher risk of modern slavery and human trafficking and has reviewed existing controls to mitigate these risks.
 The Group is committed to monitoring the control environment to ensure that appropriate oversight of the Group’s supply chain is maintained.

 The Group’s commitment to compliance with the Act applies equally to its own staff.
 Through its selection, recruitment, induction and training procedures and programmes, the Group aims to ensure that the people it employs are not subject to modern slavery and human trafficking and are afforded the rights and protections that they are entitled to by law.

 The Group encourages staff to report concerns they may have about the Group’s compliance with applicable laws and/or breaches of its own ethical standards, without fear of retaliation.

-This Statement will be communicated and made available on the company website www.rws.com.
+This Statement is made available on the company website www.rws.com.